jitendrasinghiitg/docker-fastapi-celery/README.md

 # Dockerized fastapi-celery

-For FASTAPI i have used docker container from : https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker
+For FastAPI I have used docker container from : https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker

 ## Run on local machine